nlfiedler/zorigami/NOTES.md

 ### Overview

 * Snapshots record what was saved and when
-* Content is stored in what is essentially a hash tree
+* Files are indexed in what is essentially a hash tree
 * Trees describe what files/folders are in the snapshot
     - Trees are nested, a la git
 * File content is stored in pack files